sollien/sollien/README.md

 I'm a **Senior UX developer** over at the [Publicis](https://www.publicis.no/) house in Oslo.
 Currently working on making the in-house tool Cortex a great user experience.

-🌱 Currently learing Rust and Kotlin
+🌱 Currently learning Rust and Kotlin

 ## Languages